Augustus Charles Gregory: Explorations

 Gregory had secured the services of John Gilburri Fahy.
-Gilburri had recently been captured after living thirteen years with the Bunya Mountains aborigines.
+Gilburri had recently been captured after living thirteen years with the Bunya Mountains Aboriginal people.
 Gregory made a deal with Fahy to act as bush guide for the mission and lead him to the last known place of missing explorer Ludwig Leichhardt.
-Gregory promised Fahy would receive a full pardon which he did so in 1857.
+Gregory promised Fahy would receive a full pardon, which he did in 1857.